-Gout is known as the “rich man’s disease” as it is caused due to the consumption of purine rich diet like seafood, organ meat and wine by the patients.
+Gout is caused due to the consumption of purine rich diets like seafood, organ meat and wine by the patients.
 It is caused by high content of uric acid in the blood stream.

 These uric acid crystals get deposited in the joints which then leads to symptoms like painful, swollen, and stiff joints.
-The chief cause for occurrence of gout are family history, high level of triglycerides, alcoholism, purine-rich diet or metabolic syndrome.
+The chief cause for the occurrence of gout is family history, high level of triglycerides, alcoholism, purine-rich diet or metabolic syndrome.

 NSAIDs are the conventionally used treatment for this disease.
-However cutting down the intake of protein and using some alternate treatment options has also proved to be helpful for most of the patients.
+However cutting down the intake of protein and using some alternative treatment options has also proved to be helpful for most of the patients.

 Berries as Nature’s remedy for Gout